Commutative 2-cocycles on Lie algebras: Kac-Moody algebras

-This algebra has a non-split perfect central extension $\widehat{L}(\mathfrak g, n)$.
+This algebra has a non-split perfect central extension $\widetilde{L}(\mathfrak g, n)$.
 Each affine Kac-Moody algebra can be represented in the form

-for a suitable $\mathfrak g$, where multiplication between elements of $\widehat{L}(\mathfrak g, n)$ and $t\frac{d}{dt}$ is defined by the action of the latter as derivation on the algebra of Laurent polynomials $K[t,t^{-1}]$.
+for a suitable $\mathfrak g$, where multiplication between elements of $\widetilde{L}(\mathfrak g, n)$ and $t\frac{d}{dt}$ is defined by the action of the latter as derivation on the algebra of Laurent polynomials $K[t,t^{-1}]$.

 We will consider first the case of non-twisted affine Kac-Moody algebras in a bit more general situation.
-Let $L$ be a Lie algebra, $A$ be a commutative associative algebra with unit, $\langle \cdot, \cdot \rangle$ be a nonzero symmetric bilinear invariant form on $L$, $\xi$ be a nonzero element of $HC^1(A)$, and $D$ be a Lie subalgebra of $Der(A)$.
-Consider a Lie algebra $(L \otimes A) \oplus Kz \oplus D$ with the following multiplication:
+Let $L$ be a Lie algebra, $\langle \cdot, \cdot \rangle$ a nonzero symmetric bilinear invariant form on $L$, $A$ a commutative associative algebra with unit, $D$ a Lie subalgebra of $Der(A)$, and $\xi$ a nonzero $D$-invariant element of $HC^1(A)$.
+Consider a Lie algebra defined as the vector space $(L \otimes A) \oplus Kz \oplus D$ with the following multiplication:

 for $x,y \in L$, $a,b \in A$, $d\in D$, and $z$ belongs to the center.
-Note that $(L\otimes A) \oplus D$ is a quotient by the one-dimensional central ideal $Kz$, and $L\otimes A \oplus Kz$ is a subalgebra, the latter being central extension of the current Lie algebra $L\otimes A$ (for generalities about central extensions of current Lie algebras, see \cite{asterisque} and \cite{without-unit}).
+Note that the semidirect sum $(L\otimes A) \inplus D$ is a quotient by the $1$-dimensional central ideal $Kz$, and $(L\otimes A) \oplus Kz$ is a subalgebra, the latter being central extension of the current Lie algebra $L\otimes A$ (for generalities about central extensions of current Lie algebras, see \cite{asterisque, without-unit, neeb}).